-GPA of 3.3 for coursework taken to date
+Undergraduate students need a GPA of 2.5 for coursework taken to date

-Minimum 1 year of college level Spanish or demonstrated fluency/proficiency
+Minimum 1 year of college level Spanish or demonstrated fluency is suggested but not mandatory

 No prior coursework or knowledge in Maya language is necessary

 Weekends: The weekends are free time for participants to conduct research, regional travel, or engage in independent learning activities.
 Travel during program dates should be restricted to the Yucatan Peninsula (within 2-3 bus hour each leg).
 Participants are provided structured fieldwork methods and tasks that can be used to maintain their learning experience.